Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Discussion

-The presented procedure has been derived under the assumption that the utilized e-processes are defined with respect to the natural filtration.
+We have commented on the choice of the underlying e-process.
+By choosing a suitable e-process, the method can be applied to any temporal dependency structure.
+Regardless of the utilized e-process, the proposed method allows for arbitrary dependence between the data of the considered hypotheses.
+The presented procedure has been derived under the assumption that the utilized e-processes are defined with respect to the same, global natural filtration.
 While this seems to be a sensible requirement in practical settings, it is not a necessary requirement.
-Indeed, the procedure can be applied using e-processes for any other filtration $(\mathcal{G}_n)_{n\geq 0}$ as well.
-In this case, the procedure only returns valid results for $\mathcal{G}$-stopping times.
-All e-processes utilized in the procedure need to be e-processes with respect to the same filtration.

-We have commented on practical considerations, namely on ensuring that the bounds are non-decreasing and on the choice of the underlying e-process.
-By choosing a suitable e-process, the method can be applied to any temporal dependency structure.
-Regardless of the utilized e-processes, the proposed procedure allows for arbitrary dependence between the considered hypotheses.
+Indeed, the procedure can be based on e-processes with respect to any other global filtration $(\mathcal{G}_n)_{n\geq 0}$.
+Regardless of the considered global filtration, the proposed bounds are valid at any time point, since the anytime-valid local level-$\alpha$ tests are valid at any time point \citep[Lemma 1]{Ramdas2022}.

-We have studied the proposed method's behavior using simulations.
-In the simulations, the confidence bounds converged to the true TDP as the number of observations increased.
-The time to converge depended on the distribution of the data, the bounds converged faster to the true TDP if the effect size and/or the covariance increased.
-Furthermore, results of the simulation study suggest that utilizing e-processes with ARD insurance returns the most powerful bounds.
+In a simulation study the proposed method's behavior has been investigated.
+In the simulations, the confidence bounds have converged to the true TDP as the number of observations increased.
+The average time to converge has depended on the distribution of the data, the bounds have converged faster to the true TDP for larger effect sizes.
+Furthermore, in our simulation study, anytime-valid confidence bounds have required a larger sample size to become tight than simultaneous confidence bounds.
+The observed loss of power due to anytime-validity might be less (or more) severe if the proposed procedure is based on different e-processes than those implemented in our simulation study.

-Subsequent work entails specifying guidelines for the application of the proposed procedure, focusing on the choice of the e-process used in the method.
-We aim to apply the proposed procedure to real data in the future as well, such as data of an fMRI experiment.
+We have applied the proposed method to data from an fMRI experiment in which participants partook in a semantic task.
+After having observed $53$ subjects, the largest lower confidence bound for the proportion of active voxels in a region has been below $40\%$.
+We have considered ROIs which have been identified to correspond to semantic tasks by \citet{Binder2009}.
+The proposed procedure has found activation in all identified ROIs.
+In one of these ROIs, the proportion of active voxels has been estimated to be above ten percent.
+The computed bounds have not converged over time, which suggests that observing more subjects might lead to larger bounds.
+Overall, while the case study demonstrates the usability of the proposed procedure for fMRI data analysis, it also indicates the need for specialized e-processes for the application at hand to increase the power of the proposed method.